akka/akka-projection/docs/src/main/paradox/jdbc.md

 The schema can be created using the method `JdbcProjection.createOffsetTableIfNotExists`.
 This is particularly useful when writting tests.
 For production enviornments, we recommend creating the schema before deploying the application.

 @@@ warning { title=Important }
-As of version 1.0.1, the schema for PostgresSQL have changed.
+As of version 1.0.1, the schema for PostgreSQL has changed.
 It now defaults to lowercase un-quoted table and column names.
 If you have a schema in production, we recommend applying an ALTER table script to change it accordingly.

 Alternatively, you can fallback to the legacy format by setting the property `akka.projection.jdbc.offset-store.use-lowercase-schema` to `false`.